What Is Economic Statecraft?

-This is just one way the CCP has used BRI to try to reshape international perceptions of the country.
-Amid the COVID-19 crisis—and in response to the news that Chinese officials delayed disease reporting, undercounted cases, and silenced whistleblowers who tried to ring alarm bells about the coronavirus outbreak—China launched the Health Silk Road, which has donated and sold more than $1.4 billion worth of medical supplies to almost every country in the world.
-Through the Health Silk Road, China has also vowed to provide the world with two billion doses of its COVID-19 vaccine, Sinovac, in 2021.
-As of December 2021, Sinovac was the most used vaccine in the world.
+Soft power is just one way the CCP has used BRI to try to reshape international perceptions of the country.
+Amid the COVID-19 crisis—and in response to the news that Chinese officials delayed disease reporting, undercounted cases, and silenced whistleblowers who tried to ring alarm bells about the coronavirus outbreak—China launched the Health Silk Road, which has donated and sold more than $1.4 billion worth of medical supplies to almost every country in the world during the first couple months of the pandemic.
+Through the Health Silk Road, China also vowed to provide the world with two billion doses of its COVID-19 vaccine, Sinovac, in 2021.
 In several instances, China has also purportedly leveraged its vaccine diplomacy for political ends, including pushing Paraguay to cut ties with Taiwan and pressuring Brazil to strike deals with a Chinese telecommunications giant.

 The future of the Belt and Road Initiative